Where to Stream Your Favorite Hollywood Ballet Flicks

 The Company

-Robert Altman's 2003 film The Company stars actress Neve Campbell (who does her own dancing throughout), James Franco, Malcolm McDowell and the artists of The Joffrey Ballet.
+Robert Altman's 2003 film The Company stars actress Neve Campbell, James Franco, Malcolm McDowell and the artists of The Joffrey Ballet.
 The movie looks at life inside a Chicago-based ballet company, with special focus on Campbell's character—a young dancer on the brink of becoming a principal.
+Campbell, who trained seriously at Canada's National Ballet School during high school, does her own dancing throughout the film.

 Where to stream: Amazon Prime Video ($2.99), YouTube Movies ($3.99), Vudu ($2.99), iTunes ($3.99), Google Play ($3.99)